 Drills: Dry Firing w/Mantis X10, Target Acquisition and Transition, Draw Stroke Practice, and emergency and tactical reloads

-I use dry fire time as a way to become familiar or acquainted with a firearm.
-While also becoming familiar with the manual of arms of the Athena.
-During these first couple of dry fire sessions lasting an hour the Athena left a strong impression upon me.
+I use dryfire time as a way to become familiar or acquainted with a firearm.
+The first two training sessions lasted more than an hour or more.
+This time left a strong impression on me.

-Finally, let’s talking about the racking of the slide.
-As, I stated before the interaction and movement between the slide, barrel, and frame is excellent.
-The build quality of the Ares shines through during this time.
+Finally, let’s talk about the racking/manipulating of the slide of the Athena.
+As, I stated before the interaction and movement between the slide, barrel, and frame are excellent.
+The build quality of the Athena shines through during this time.
 Once you experience the silky smooth movement of this slide it will spoil you.
 Where you naturally compare this excellent slide fitment to all other 1911/2011s on the market.
-The quality and fitment on this Athena is insane.
+The quality and fitment of this Athena are insane.
 Insane in the best possible ways.

 Range Time & First Impressions